henrikstengaard/hst-amiga/src/Hst.Amiga/DataTypes/UaeMetafiles/readme.md

 FS-UAE uses UAE metafiles with extension `.uaem` to store metadata like protection bits, date and file comment when using a directory added as a harddrive.
 Special characters are encoded in filename with the format `%dd` where dd is the hex value of the spacial character.

-FS-UAE does also support UAEFSDB files with one `_UAEFSFB.___` UAEFSDB file per direct0ry.
+FS-UAE does also support UAEFSDB files with one `_UAEFSFB.___` UAEFSDB file per directory.

-Regular filesystems like FAT, NTFS and EXT doesn't not support storing this kind of metadata as the AmigaOS does, therefore UAE metafiles are created and used to store metadata for Amiga filesystem.
+Regular filesystems like FAT, NTFS and EXT doesn't support storing this kind of metadata as the AmigaOS does, therefore UAE metafiles are created and used to store metadata for Amiga filesystem.

-AmigaOS allows use of special character \, *, ?, ", <, > and | in filename and these are invalid in most modern filesystems.
+AmigaOS allows use of special character \, *, ?, ", <, > and | in directories and filenames and these are invalid in most modern filesystems.

 # File structure

-UAE metafile has following structure:
+UAE metafile has the following structure:

 | Offset   | Type | Size | Description                   |
 |----------|------|------|-------------------------------|